Ni7chal14/Wayspire-Project/README.md

 # Wayspire-Project
-Fraud Mask Detection System
+Face Mask Detection System

 Fraud News Detection System

 Image Caption Generator

 🧠 1.
-Fraud Mask Detection System
+Face Mask Detection System
 This project uses OpenCV and a pre-trained deep learning model to perform real-time face mask detection through a webcam feed.
 It identifies faces and classifies whether a person is wearing a mask or not.
 The system was built using Python, OpenCV, TensorFlow/Keras, and a CNN-based architecture.
 It can be deployed in public places to monitor compliance with health safety protocols.